pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 The extra part of the test in the `if` statement this time will be to test whether the _y_ coordinate is _greater than_ some fixed value.
-Everything is symmetrical up/down, so -112 will do the job.
+Everything is symmetrical up/down, so -112 will work for the value to compare the _y_ coordinate against.

 {{< learner-task-help >}}